 After the company's electronic file management system's design, there is a need to migrate files existing in paperwork to the system.
 This will help to support the company going completely paperless.
 Further, it will make file usage convenient by storing all the information on the same platform.
 It would not be easy to keep some fuels online while old files for reference are stored on physical shelves.
 To help migrate this data, files that can be typed into the system to facilitate complete tables like historical sales and customer information can be transferred.
 However, files that may not be deemed very important for constant use can be scanned and stored in the system as scanned copies.
 Files migration will support the company staff in adopting d continuing with paperless document management.

+Figure 4.1: System Testing and Implementation Process

 5. System Deployment